 There are a number of solutions to this, including keeping your guitar in a room where the humidity and temperature are controlled, or even just using a special case for the instrument.

 Another thing that you can do, which I already mentioned above, is simply tuning the guitar before you start playing it again.
-I would recommend one of the Snark head-stock tuners.
+I would recommend one of the Snark head-stock tuners like this one.

 2) A burred fret